Administration for Community Living

-ACL, in collaboration with the Community Transportation Association of America (CTAA) of Washington, DC, along with Easter Seals, the National Association of Area Agencies for Aging, and Westat, work to meet the following objectives:
+ACL, in collaboration with the Community Transportation Association of America (CTAA) of Washington, DC, along with the National Association of Area Agencies for Aging, and Westat, work to meet the following objectives:

-Establish partnerships with key national organizations and individuals with expertise in planning and developing coordinated transportation systems and with demonstrated experience empowering people with disabilities and older adults to improve systems;
+- Establish expanded partnerships with key national organizations and individuals with expertise in planning and developing coordinated transportation systems and with demonstrated experience empowering people with disabilities and older adults to improve systems;

-Between 2012 and 2014, the project supported three rounds of community projects to involve people with disabilities and older adults in the development and/or ongoing operation of community transportation systems.
-A total of 17 local projects included seniors and people with disabilities in planning and implementing accessible transportation services in their communities.
+Between 2017 and 2019, the project has supported community projects to involve people with disabilities and older adults in the development and/or ongoing operation of community transportation systems.
+A total of 13 projects across the U.S. included seniors and people with disabilities in planning and implementing accessible transportation services in their communities.

-In 2016, eight new demonstration projects were funded to build on the work by supporting inclusive planning grants.
+In April 2019, up to eight new demonstration projects will be funded to build on the work by supporting inclusive planning grants.

 ACL collaborates with FTA/DOT by serving on the Coordinating Council on Access and Mobility (CCAM).
 One of the goals of the council is to promote interagency cooperation and the establishment of appropriate mechanisms to minimize duplication and overlap of federal programs and services so that transportation disadvantage persons have access to more transportation services.
 In reference to transportation in rural areas, CCAM is looking at ways to improve transportation through cost sharing which would lead to increased availability, enhanced efficiency, and improved accessibility.
 CCAM has drafted recommendations for federal Agencies and Congress to take action as part of the FAST Act requirements.
 Visit CCAM (www.transit.dot.gov/ccam/about).